Last updated 5 December 2022

 - assess a complaint

-- facilitate local resolution of the complaint
+- facilitate local resolution of the complaint usually within 30 days

 - investigate the complaint

-- conciliate the complaint
+- conciliate the complaint usually within six months

-- carry out an inquiry.
+- conduct an inquiry.

 The Health Ombudsman can decide to take no further action if: